StevenAlexander44/WebRomote/README.md

 ## Make a database system for different Roku devices (IP addresses)
 In the meantime, to reset the IP, press the Delete key on your keyboard, or clear cookies for the webpage.

+## Make buttons and keyboard shortcuts easily configurable.
+Currently one would have to change the source code to be able to do this.
+One might want to change their layout with drag and drop.